Want to spend the day observing a comprehensible input-providing teacher?

-Do you need a colleague to plan lessons, create rubrics and discover the meaning of life with?
+Do you need a colleague to plan lessons, to create rubrics, and to discover the meaning of life with?

 Are you a department of 1 who wants to join a PLC outside of your school?